 Inadequate control of asthma leads to much morbidity and poor quality of life, with a high rate of working days lost and emergency hospital admissions.
 Complications mostly relate to acute exacerbations:

-Individuals continue to die from asthma (approximately 1,167 deaths in the UK from asthma in 2011).
+Individuals continue to die from asthma.
+In 2017, 1,484 people in the UK died from an asthma attack.
 A common feature of deaths from asthma is that the patient and/or the medical staff have underestimated the severity of the attack.
 Patients frequently have adverse psychosocial factors that interact with the ability to judge or manage their disease, leading to late presentation.
 At-risk asthma registers in primary care do not reduce numbers of exacerbations but do improve management and numbers of hospitalisations for high-risk patients.